fayst26/mkdocs/docs/document/index.md

 - :material-file-document:{ .plus }&nbsp;&nbsp;&nbsp;Create a document

     ---
-    Create new document with Docs, Drive, or existing document.
+    Create new documents with Docs, Drive, or existing documents.

     ---